invividl/recipes-ratings-analysis/README.md

 ### Univariate Analysis

-We first investigated the overall distribution of the ratings column that we are trying to predict and noticed that there are an overwhelming majority of fives.
+We first investigated the overall distribution of the `rating` column that we are trying to predict and noticed that there are an overwhelming majority of `5`s.
 This will be important when we consider how our model is being trained, since we might be oversampling fives and that assessing accuracy will be interesting with such little representation from other ratings.

 <iframe
   src="assets/indiv-rating-bar.html"